Yeovil: Medieval times

 Yeovil was first named in a Saxon charter dated 880 as Gifle.
-It derives from the Celtic river-name gifl "forked river", an earlier name of the River Yeo.
+It derives from the Common Brittonic river-name gifl "forked river", an earlier name of the River Yeo.

 The estate was bequeathed in the will of King Alfred the Great to his youngest son Aethelweard.
 It was recorded in the Domesday Book as Givele, a thriving market community.
 The parish of Yeovil was part of the Stone Hundred.
 After the Norman Conquest, the manor, later known as Hendford, was granted to the Count of Eu and his tenant Hugh Maltravers, whose descendants became Earls of Arundel and held the lordship until 1561.
 In 1205 it was granted a charter by King John.
 By the 14th century, the town had gained the right to elect a portreeve.

 The Black Death exacted a heavy toll, killing about half the population.

 In 1499 a major fire destroyed many wooden, thatch-roofed buildings in the town.
 Yeovil suffered further fires in 1620 and 1643.

 Ownership

-After the dissolution of the monasteries the lord of the manor was the family of John Horsey of Clifton Maybank from 1538 to 1610 followed by the Phelips family until 1846 when it passed to the Harbins of Newton Surmaville.
-Babylon Hill across the River Yeo to the south east of the town was the site of a minor skirmish, the Battle of Babylon Hill, during the English Civil War, which resulted in the Earl of Bedford's Roundheads forcing back Sir Ralph Hopton's Cavaliers to Sherborne.
+After the dissolution of the monasteries, the lord of the manor was the family of John Horsey of Clifton Maybank from 1538 to 1610, followed by the Phelips family until 1846, when it passed to the Harbins of Newton Surmaville.
+Babylon Hill across the River Yeo to the south east of the town was the site of a minor skirmish, the Battle of Babylon Hill, during the Civil War, which resulted in the Earl of Bedford's Roundheads forcing back Sir Ralph Hopton's Cavaliers to Sherborne.